When I became a parent for the first time, I met fear head-on. I started looking at our food choices in a new light.

 Buying your produce in season is the key to big savings.
 You will save money even at the grocery store when you are buying produce in season, but if you shop at the Farmer’s market you will save even more!

 My favorite thing to do at the Farmer’s market is getting there early and grab the second pickings.
 These are marked down sometimes as much as 50% less than the others.

 Read or Pin: How to Start Seeds Indoors to Grow Your Own Food

 GIVE YOURSELF GRACE

 I became crazy with our first daughter in what I was feeding her.
 It’s like the whole world was new to me.
 It doesn’t help that we google anytime we have a question.
 You have to find your balance and you have to give yourself grace.

 As moms, we have a lot on our shoulders.
-If the kids are all at sports practice one evening and you ended up working late and you forgot to pull out some meat to thaw- do what you have to do in that moment to feed your family.
+If the kids are all at sports practice one evening and you ended up working late and you forgot to pull out some meat to thaw- do what you have to do at that moment to feed your family.